 - brain damage.

-The worst time for a pregnant woman to get rubella is during the first three months of pregnancy:
+The worst time to get rubella is during the first three months of pregnancy

-- If you think you are pregnant, try to keep away from children with a rash and adults who are unwell with flu-like symptoms unless you know you have immunity from rubella.
+- If you are trying to get pregnant or in the early stages of your pregnancy, keep away from children with a rash and adults who have flu-like symptoms, unless you know you are immune from rubella.

-- If you are pregnant and in contact with people who have rubella, tell your doctor or midwife straight away.
-You will need to have tests to check whether you are immune or whether you have caught rubella.
+- If you are pregnant and in contact with people who have rubella and you are not sure of your immunity, tell your doctor or midwife immediately, so you can be tested.